opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 #### Transfer of one share from Navin to Mrs Navin on 7 January 2013

 152    On 7 January 2013, Navin transferred one share to Mrs Navin.
-A board resolution approving the transfer bore Ram’s signature.[\[note: 172\]](#Ftn_172) Ram’s expert’s view was inconclusive as to whether the signature was Ram’s, whilst Navin’s expert concluded that it was likely that the signature was Ram’s.[\[note: 173\]](#Ftn_173)
+A board resolution approving the transfer bore Ram’s signature.[^172] Ram’s expert’s view was inconclusive as to whether the signature was Ram’s, whilst Navin’s expert concluded that it was likely that the signature was Ram’s.[^173]

 153    I concluded that Ram did sign the resolution and that he knew and consented to the transfer of the one share to Mrs Navin.
 I noted also that no reason was offered as to why Navin would need to forge Ram’s signature for such a transfer or why Ram would not have agreed.

-154    Navin admitted that he did not comply with Article 31 of Evergreen’s articles of association[\[note: 174\]](#Ftn_174) (“Article 31”) which was the usual provision giving a right of first refusal to existing shareholders.
+154    Navin admitted that he did not comply with Article 31 of Evergreen’s articles of association[^174] (“Article 31”) which was the usual provision giving a right of first refusal to existing shareholders.
 Since Ram had agreed to the transfer, he had no cause to complain about this breach.

 #### Conclusion